zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 #### Get story size right - Lego game simulation

-I have been fascinated by one-piece flow and small batches for a long time, this is of-course due to my obsession with lean manufacturing.
+I have been fascinated by one-piece flow and small batches for a long time, this is of-course due to my obsession with Lean Manufacturing.
 So one afternoon when it was almost home time I have asked few of my colleagues to participate in a game that would prove that one-piece flow is an optimal strategy for delivering software.

 Experiment had to be quick to setup and easy to follow, after all everyone wanted to go home.
 The following rules were established:
 * There will be two teams of same size